sjmignot/dogsbody/content/posts/andrei-rublev.md

 ![andrei-rublev](/static/img/post-images/andrei-rublev/andrei-rublev-2.jpg)
 *frame from andrei rublev: the ringing of the bell*

+Th final chapter of Tarkovsky's epic Andrei Rublev shows the medieval process for creating a church bell.
+A young boy, Boriska, is commisioned to make the bell.
 Tarkovsky foreshadows conflict and hints with Hollywood style suspense tropes:

-The young bell maker Boriska is told that the argile coat that serves as the mold for the making of a bell won't hold.
+The young bell maker is told that the argile coat that serves as the mold for the making of a bell won't hold.
 He reacts harshly, sending his skeptical friend to be whipped.
 In the tradition of suspense cinema, this should be a strong clue that the mold is inadequate: that it will break.

 But it holds.